Milky Way: Size

-The Milky Way is one of the two largest galaxies in the Local Group (the other being the Andromeda Galaxy), although the size for its galactic disc and how much it defines the isophotal diameter is not well understood.
+The Milky Way is one of the two largest galaxies in the Local Group (the other being the Andromeda Galaxy).
+However, the size of its galactic disc and the extent to which it defines the isophotal diameter are not well understood.
 It is estimated that the significant bulk of stars in the galaxy lies within the 26 kpc diameter, and that the number of stars beyond the outermost disc dramatically reduces to a very low number, with respect to an extrapolation of the exponential disk with the scale length of the inner disc.

-There are several methods being used in astronomy in defining the size of a galaxy, and each of them can yield different results with respect to one another.
+There are several methods used in astronomy to define the size of a galaxy, and each can yield different results compared to the others.
 The most commonly employed method is the D_{25} standard – the isophote where the photometric brightness of a galaxy in the B-band (445 nm wavelength of light, in the blue part of the visible spectrum) reaches 25 mag/arcsec^{2}.
 An estimate from 1997 by Goodwin and others compared the distribution of Cepheid variable stars in 17 other spiral galaxies to the ones in the Milky Way, and modelling the relationship to their surface brightnesses.
-This gave an isophotal diameter for the Milky Way at 26.8 ± 1.1 kpc, by assuming that the galactic disc is well represented by an exponential disc and adopting a central surface brightness of the galaxy (μ_{0}) of 22.1±0.3 B-mag/arcsec^{−2} and a disk scale length (h) of 5.0 ± 0.5 kpc.
+This gave an isophotal diameter for the Milky Way at 26.8 ± 1.1 kpc, by assuming that an exponential disc well represents the galactic disc and adopting a central surface brightness of the galaxy (μ_{0}) of 22.1±0.3 B-mag/arcsec^{−2} and a disk scale length (h) of 5.0 ± 0.5 kpc.